 Bowen was employed by the New Zealand Wool Board and in conjunction with eight other instructors, travelled New Zealand and overseas, teaching his methods.

 Shearers are naturally competitive.
-Some experts claim the first shearing competitions in New Zealand were the unofficial contests held in South Canterbury in the 1860s.
-Others say the first was in the Hawke’s Bay in 1902, but competition shearing as we know it today started with a national contest staged by the Wairarapa Young Farmers’ Club in Masterton in 1957.
+Some experts claim the first shearing competitions in New Zealand were the unofficial contests held in South Canterbury in the 1860s, while others say the first was in the Hawke’s Bay in 1902, but competition shearing as we know it today started with a national contest staged by the Wairarapa Young Farmers’ Club in Masterton in 1957.

 The Golden Shears International Shearing Championship Society was formed in 1960 and Godfrey Bowen helped arrange the first competition the following year.
 It has been run every year since and is regarded as the most significant shearing competition in the world.